xda/droid2gether-gitpitch/PITCHME.md

 ---
 ## What is Xposed
 - Developed by XDA Senior Recognized Developer rovo89
-- System patch allowing user apps to hook into any Android JAVA call, any application
+- System patch allowing user apps to hook into any Android JAVA call, any application <!-- .element: class="fragment" -->
-- Requires patched system, including dalvik, Zygote, etc.
+- Requires patched system, including dalvik, Zygote, etc. <!-- .element: class="fragment" -->
-- Allows hooking all types of apps, included system and Play Store apps
+- Allows hooking all types of apps, included system and Play Store apps <!-- .element: class="fragment" -->
-- Allows replacing resources to affect look and layout - on the fly
+- Allows replacing resources to affect look and layout - on the fly <!-- .element: class="fragment" -->

 Note:
 Xposed is a system patch that allows user applications to hook into any Android java call in any application.
 It requires a patched system, including dalvik, Zygote etc. Due to the way it's implemented, it allows hooking all types of apps, including system and playstore apps.
 Furthermore, it allows replacing resources in apps to change the way they look and are layouted.